andyatkinson/andyatkinson.github.io/_posts/2021-08-10-pgbench-workload-simulation.md

 ```
-# -T time seconds
+# `-T/--time` time seconds
-# -j threads
+# `-j/--jobs` number of threads
-# -c clients
+# `-c/--client` number of clients
-# -M querymode prepared
+# `-M/--protocol` querymode = prepared
+# `-r/--report-latencies`
-# -r report latencies
+#

-pgbench -h my-super-cool-rds-database.us-east-1.rds.amazonaws.com -d db-name -U db-user -M prepared -T 60 -j 32 -c 32 -f queries.bench -r
+pgbench --host localhost --port 5432 --username root --protocol prepared --time 60 --jobs 8 --client 8 --file queries.bench --report-latencies my_database_name"
 ```

 Once we put that all into `my_benchmark.sh` and `chmod +X my_benchmark.sh` now we can run it like `./my_benchmark`.
-The generated queries with random values should exist in a file called `queries.bench` in the same directory.

-In the example above, we run it for 60 using 32 clients where each client has 32 threads of execution.
-This may put considerable load on your DB, which may be the goal.

-This technique may be useful to use to help tune memory parameters like `shared_buffers` to understand how changing the parameter affects the maximum number of transactions per second that can be processed.
+This technique may be useful to use to help tune memory parameters like `shared_buffers` to understand how changing the parameter affects the performance.

+Another tool for PostgreSQL benchmarking is [HammerDB](https://github.com/TPC-Council/HammerDB).

+This form of database benchmarking is best for testing parameter changes, system resource usage and that sort of thing.

+A more realistic test of a web application workload might use HTTP load testing tools and API endpoints that can be hit concurrently.

 ## Summary

-* Simulate your workload with pgbench
+* Benchmark your database server with pgbench
-* Create a diverse set of SQL statements that are similar to your workload
+* Create a variety of SQL statements to simulate the workload
 * Experiment with number of clients and threads to put more or less load on server depending on what your goals are
-* Use a database that is separate from your production workload
+* Use a database that is separate from production
-* Use a benchmark to determine the effect of tunable parameters on TPS
+* Use a benchmark to determine the effect of tunable parameters on Transactions per second (TPS)
+* For web applications a HTTP benchmarking tool hitting API endpoints concurrently will produce a more realistic workload